Patricia Jean (Kneip) Riley

 The Riley family wishes to extend their sincere gratitude and appreciation for the many well wishes and support Pat received from friends and family during her final days.
 Pat will be truly missed by all who knew and loved her.

 Memorial donations are gratefully accepted and may be made to the Native Daughters of the Golden West Nursing Scholarship.
 (N.D.G.W.
 C.F.I.C.)
-Send to: Suzi Riley ~ 527 29th Avenue, San Mateo, CA 94403
+Send to: N.D.G.W.
+Grand Parlor Office: 555 Baker Street, San Francisco, CA 94117-1405

 (0) entries